webrecorder/browsertrix/frontend/docs/docs/deploy/customization.md

 ## Storage

 The `storage` setting is used to specify primary and replica storage for a Browsertrix deployment.
 All configured storage options must be S3-compatible buckets.
-At minimum, there must be one configured storage option, as can be seen in the default configuration:
+At minimum, there must be one configured storage option, which includes a `is_default_primary: true`.

+### Using Local Minio Storage

+Browsertrix includes a built-in Minio storage service, which is enabled by default (`minio_local: true` is set).

+The configuration for this is as follows:

 ```yaml
 storages: